YINI-lang/YINI-spec/YINI-Specification.md

 Inside inline objects, `:` is used since the object itself is already the value of a surrounding member.
 The colon helps distinguish object member definitions from ordinary root-level or section-level assignments.

-In lenient mode only, implementations MAY also accept `=` as an object member separator:
+In lenient mode only, authors MAY also use `=` as an object member separator, and conforming lenient-mode parsers MUST accept it:
 ```yini
 obj = { a = 1, b = 2 }  // Lenient mode only
 ```